nathanSeixeiro/amazon-scraper/README.md

 ---

-**Note**: I made a lot of requests and the Amazon data policy notice us that they delimited the number of requests for segurance and proteccion.
+**Note**: *Note*: The Amazon data policy notice us that they delimited the number of requests for segurance and proteccion.
 For this maybe the code presents instability e doesn't work every time.

-But this works well when the requests are liberated!
+But I made a lots of requests and this works well when the requests are liberated!

 Made &nbsp;by Nathan Seixeiro 👨‍💻 &nbsp;[See my LinkedIn](https://www.linkedin.com/in/nathan-seixeiro/)